Synaptotagmin: C-terminal C2-domains

 The C2A domain regulates the fusion step of synaptic vesicle exocytosis.
 Consistent with this, the kinetics of Ca^{2+}-dependent phospholipid binding activity of the C2A domain in vitro are compatible with the very fast nature of neurotransmitter release (within 200 μs).
 The C2A domain was shown to bind negatively charged phospholipids in a Ca^{2+}-dependent fashion.
 Ca^{2+}-binding alters the protein-protein interactions of synaptotagmin such as increasing the affinity of synaptotagmin for syntaxin.

-The C2B domain binds to phosphatidyl-inositol-3,4,5-triphosphate (PIP3) in the absence of calcium ions, and to phosphatidylinositol bisphosphate (PIP2) in their presence, suggesting that a lipid-interaction switch occurs during depolarization.
+The C2B domain binds to phosphatidylinositol (3,4,5)-trisphosphate (PIP_{3}) in the absence of calcium ions, and to phosphatidylinositol 4,5-bisphosphate (PIP_{2}) in their presence, suggesting that a lipid-interaction switch occurs during depolarization.
 Ca^{2+}-binding to the C2B domain confers synaptotagmin dimerization involved in the fusion step of synaptic vesicles by Ca^{2+}-dependent self-clustering via the C2B domain.
 Ca^{2+}-independent is the interaction between the C2B domain and SNAP-25, and between the C2B domain and the "synprint" (synaptic protein interaction) motif of the pore-forming subunit of voltage-gated calcium channels.
 The C2B domain regulates also the recycling step of synaptic vesicles by binding to the clathrin assembly protein, AP-2.

 Plasticity and Learning

 Synaptotagmin variants have been implicated in the enhancement of neural connections, leading to long-term potentiation (LTP) in synapses.
 The localization of synaptotagmin to the endoplasmic reticulum in the cytoplasm drives the growth of these synapses.
-Synaptogmins such as Syt1 and Syt7 also play a role in calcium-dependent AMPA receptors exocytosis to the neuron membrane.
+Synaptotagmins such as Syt1 and Syt7 also play a role in calcium-dependent AMPA receptors exocytosis to the neuron membrane.
 This process initiates LTP formation and underlies learning.
 Moreover, synaptotagmins are able to respond to elevated levels of calcium at synapses during single action potentials by further heightening calcium levels via withdrawal from intracellular stores.
 This leads to a stronger response in the postsynaptic cell.